-Regarding software support for ADRC implementation in MATLAB\slash Simulink, to best of our knowledge, only few approaches are currently available.
-Interactive tuning tools for ADRC in form of graphical user interfaces (GUIs) were developed in~\cite{ADRCGUI1,ADRCGUI2}.
-In~\cite{ADRCGUI1}, the ADRC tuning was realized through a dedicated GUI, where the user inputs both the system model and ADRC parameters, then the tool visualizes the calculated tracking and disturbance rejection performances (based on some predefined robustness constraints).
-The tool can also initiate randomized Monte Carlo tests to check the robustness against system parametric uncertainty in prescribed ranges.
+Regarding software support for ADRC implementation in MATLAB\slash Simulink, to the best of our knowledge, only a few approaches are currently available.
+Interactive ADRC tuning tools, in the form of graphical user interfaces (GUIs), were developed in~\cite{ADRCGUI1,ADRCGUI2}.
+In~\cite{ADRCGUI1}, ADRC tuning was realised through a dedicated GUI, where the user inputs both the system model and ADRC parameters.
+Then, the tool visualises the calculated tracking and disturbance rejection performance (based on some predefined robustness constraints).
+The tool can also initiate randomised Monte Carlo tests to check robustness against system parametric uncertainty in prescribed ranges.
 In~\cite{ADRCGUI2}, an interactive ADRC design for flight attitude control was proposed.
-In particular, a CAD software based on MATLAB GUI was designed to integrate the tuning and simulation process with a stability margin tester.
+In particular, computer-aided design software, based on the MATLAB GUI, was designed to integrate the tuning and simulation processes with a stability margin tester.

-A tutorial for ADRC design has been published in \cite{Martinez}.
-The work uses two examples of linear ADRC implementation for two nonlinear systems.
-Although the paper is more of a guide for ADRC design and application rather than a general-purpose toolbox, it nicely shows various modifications of ADRC algorithms and their generalizations to higher order systems.
-Furthermore, the Authors publicly shared their implementation examples on the official \textit{MATLAB File Exchange} website, which is dedicated to free, open-source code sharing.
-A different approach from the one described above can be seen in~\cite{Hu,Jiang,Kia}, where MATLAB\slash Simulink module-based ADRC designs were presented.
-The works introduced the process of subsystem masking, including function modules, coding, and initialization.
-The papers describe drag-and-drop creation and encapsulation of different ADRC schemes by manually combing various modules (subsystems) typically seen in a conventional ADRC block diagram, like the tracking differentiator, extended state observer, and state feedback controller.
-Although the proposed module-based design offers flexibility in structure selection, allowing the ADRC to be customized to a given control scenario, it inevitably increases commissioning time and its difficulty, since the users need to implement and independently tune all the necessary ADRC components themselves.
+A tutorial for ADRC design was published in \cite{Martinez}.
+The Authors publicly shared their implementation examples on the official \textit{MATLAB File Exchange} website, which is dedicated to free, open-source code sharing.
+In~\cite{Hu,Jiang,Kia}, MATLAB\slash Simulink module-based ADRC designs were presented.
+These works describe drag-and-drop creation of different ADRC schemes by manually combining various modules (subsystems) typically seen in a conventional ADRC block diagram, such as the tracking differentiator, extended state observer, and state feedback controller.
+Although the proposed module-based design offers flexibility in structure selection, and allows the ADRC to be customised to a given control scenario, it inevitably increases the commissioning time and the required know-how because users need to implement and independently tune all the necessary ADRC components separately.